Honda Passport: Third generation (YF7/8; 2019)

 Two rows of seats provide room for five passengers.
 There is 41 cuft of storage behind the rear seat, which increases to 78 cuft with the rear seat folded.

-For the 2021 model year, all trims received the 8-inch touchscreen and Apple CarPlay and Android Auto as standard equipment.

 Marketing

-On April 1, 2019, Honda released a YouTube advertisement for the all-new 2019 Passport.
+On April 1, 2019, Honda released a YouTube advertisement for the 2019 Passport.
 The advertisement featured a 2019 Passport, called the "Past-Port", with a first-generation Passport's interior, touting features that were popular in the mid-to-late-1990s, including automatic power windows, an audio system with cassette player and cassette adapter and pager holder.
 The advertisement features an actor wearing 1990s-era clothing, and holding a Motorola cellular phone.
 Viewers of the advertisement could also call a special toll free number, 1-833-PAST-PORT (1-833-727-8767), where they would be greeted by a voice message from Fred Savage, and could then leave a voicemail on Honda's microcassette answering machine explaining why they would like to own a 2019 Past-Port.
 The advertisement is no longer viewable on Honda's YouTube channel as of May 2019, and the toll free number is no longer in service.

-Facelift
+Model year changes

+In October 2020, for the 2021 model year, all trims received the 8-inch touchscreen and Apple CarPlay and Android Auto as standard equipment.

-The Passport was facelifted for the 2022 model year which gave it a new front end as well as the addition of a new TrailSport trim level that offers a more aggressive off-road-oriented appearance package.
-The TrailSport model receives model specific bumpers, cosmetic skid plate inserts, all-weather Trailsport logoed floormats, as well as tires with a more aggressive shoulder tread.
+The Passport was facelifted in November 2021 for the 2022 model year with a new front end design similar to the facelifted second-generation Honda Ridgeline as well as the addition of a new TrailSport trim level that offers a more aggressive off-road-oriented appearance package.
+The TrailSport model receives model specific bumpers, cosmetic skid plate inserts, all-weather TrailSport-logoed floormats, as well as all-season tires with a more aggressive shoulder tread.
+For the 2022 model year, the Sport and Touring trims were also dropped, leaving a simplified lineup of three trims: EX-L, TrailSport and Elite.

+In 2022, for the 2023 model year, the front-wheel drive EX-L option was discontinued from the lineup, therefore all-wheel drive became standard on all Passport models.

+In October 2023, for the 2024 model year, changes include a larger center console and new armrest.
+The top Elite trim has been replaced with the Black Edition trim.

+Passport TrailSport (2022)

+The TrailSport trim was introduced in September 2021 for the 2022 model year, and is the first TrailSport model in the Honda lineup.
+The Passport TrailSport comes standard with an all-wheel drive (AWD) system that is tuned for off-road use.
+Also included are more aggressively-styled tires, rugged exterior styling, a synthetic leather (leatherette)-trimmed interior that is easier to clean, unique orange stitching on the interior, and all-weather front and rear floor mats.
+The TrailSport is based on the equipment of the EX-L trim.

+In October 2023, for the 2024 model year, the TrailSport receives trim-specific suspension retuning and all-terrain tires.

+Safety

+The 2019 Passport received a "Top Safety Pick" award by the IIHS.